Demuirge/banking-application/README.md

 ## Demuirge Savings class
 To perform basic bank operations

+## Transaction history function
+To record all transactions undertaken

 ## Bank Operations function
 To choose which bank operation to undertake